nbereux/TMCRBM/README.md

 # Tethered Monte-Carlo Sampling for Restricted Boltzmann Machines

+Using the Tethered Monte-Carlo Sampling is an efficient method to train a Restricted Boltzmann Machine on a low-dimensional dataset.
+It can also be used to recover the free-energy profile of the RBM and improve the generation of new decorrelated samples on slow PCD trained models.

 This repository contains the material used to obtain the results in our [paper](https://arxiv.org/abs/2206.01310v1)

 ## Prerequisites